In a comment to last week's post on what (worries you) and why, Dan Naden writes:

 Commitments

 This is where it starts for many of us.
 We think we're superman or something.
 We keep taking things on when we're already over committed to begin with.
-Planning is your key tool here.
-You may not always know haw many waking hours you get in a week, and how much you can get done.
+Planning is a key tool here.
+Base don how many waking hours we have in a week, we can start to focus on how much we want to get done.

-You won't get anything important done unless you plan to prioritize it.
-Take your valued projects, scope them out, then commit to a time line for you to get them done.
-Then hold yourself to it.
-This is how you can prioritize.
+But unless we plan to prioritize it, we won't get anything important done.
+We take valued projects, scope them out, then commit to a time line to get them done, scheduling time on the calendar to work on them.
+Then we hold ourselves to it.
+This is how we prioritize.
 Commitments are plans that get done.

 Energy levels

-You also go to a different place.
-Your attitude goes south (no disrespect), your approach starts to move dangerously close to the urgent zone.
-And you burn out -- physically and emotionally.
-That's where running on fumes comes from.
-Unless you consume petrol.
+In the grips of stress we go to a different place.
+Our attitude takes a hit, and our approach starts to move dangerously close to the urgent zone.
+This is how we burn out ― physically and emotionally.
+Running on fumes is not a good idea for our health.

-Here, I'm reminded of something Viktor Frankl wrote: the last of human freedoms -- the ability to chose one's attitude in a given set of circumstances.
+As Viktor Frankl wrote, “the last of human freedoms -- the ability to chose one's attitude in a given set of circumstances.”

 Enthusiasm

-For some reason, this guy (to me it was a guy), would think of something and start laughing.
-The line vibrated from its laughing.
-It even banged its fist on the line and rolled over from the laughter.
-It was contagious.
-We would start laughing, too.
+But it was the laughing we loved.
+For some reason, all of a sudden, it would think of something and start laughing, vibrating all over from it.
+It even banged its fist on the line and rolled over from laughter.
+As we all know, laughter is highly contagious and we would start into it.

 Organization

 This is core to planning.
-How you actually organize your time to get things done, and your space to provide the optimal context for thinking and doing.
-My office desk is a big L-shaped surface, with plants, books, and usually three computers on it.
+How we organize our time and our space to provide the optimal context for thinking and doing is quite helpful.
+Do we need a big desk to spread books, notes, and technology?
+My office desk is L-shaped, for example.
 Having a big surface to spread papers and ideas helps me do important work.

 Procrastination

-When you're losing the battle with energy levels and enthusiasm, you start buying time.
-This technique will guarantee urgent action on your part.
-I know people who cannot get engaged unless they know there's a dire need to do so -- hair on fire, for example.
+When we're losing the battle with energy levels and enthusiasm, we start buying time.
+This technique will guarantee that we will need to take urgent action.
+Some people operate in this mode all the time.
+They can't get moving unless they know there's a dire need to do so ― when hair is on fire.

 Doing good vs. great work

-Knowing when to say no is the beginning of your freedom from commitments you have not made.
-Make clarity on what you're willing to do and what would only distract you and be trivial to your results.
-I'm hearing this a lot lately, people asking for a quick minute of your time.
+Knowing when to say no is the beginning of freedom from commitments we did not make.
+Clarity helps separate what we're willing to do and what would only distract us and be trivial to our results.
+People asking for a quick minute of our time can snowball into a time sink.

-Bill it.
-If it's that important to them and doesn't fit your definition of good work, weigh whether it's even worth taking it on, for a price.
-Price focuses people on value, and compensates you for your time.
-Chances are, it's urgent, too.
+For consultants, it's a good idea to have a policy that if something warrants our attention it should get billed.
+If it's very important to someone and doesn't fit our definition of good work, we should weigh whether it's even worth taking it on, for any price.
+Price focuses people on value, and compensates us for our time.

 UPDATE: after today's #kaizenblog Twitter chat, we learned about some tools that might help you stay on track.
 Check out the OmniOutliner, Mori, and RememberMilk.